fintechstudios/wait-for-docker-health/README.md

-# wait-for-docker-health
+# @fintechstudios/wait-for-docker-health
-Wait for Docker HEALTHCHECKs to pass
+Node utility to wait for Docker HEALTHCHECKs to pass.
 Requires the Docker CLI.

 ## Usage
 ### CLI